cdp-ucsc/doc/cdp-docs/docs/project_resources/sql_style_guide.md

 <br>

 #### Never use reserved words as identifiers.
-Otherwise the identifier will have to be quoted everywhere it's used.
+Otherwise the identifier will have to be quoted everywhere it's used. [(Snowflake's reserved words)](https://docs.snowflake.com/en/sql-reference/reserved-keywords)

 <br>